itskingori/sanaa/docs/index.md

 ## Synopsis 🔍

 Sanaa provides a HTTP API around `wkhtmltoimage` and `wkhtmltopdf`.
 There's been no attempt to modify those two binaries.
+It's [BYO][byo]-wkhtmltoX.

-It pretty much translates options passed in as JSON to flags, runs the command, fetches the command-output and translates those results into a JSON response.
+It translates options passed in as JSON to flags, runs the command, fetches the command-output/generated-file and translates those results into a JSON response.
-The generated file should have been uploaded to an S3 bucket and the API response should contain a signed link to it.
+The generated file should have been uploaded to an S3 bucket (by that point) and the API response should contain a signed link to it.

+The current implementation assumes that Sanaa's _**role is purely to render what you ask it to and provide you with a means to fetch it**_.
+This emphasis on a single-responsibility made for a simple design.
+So, it's left up to you to use the result as you wish.

-That pretty much is it! 💪
+That pretty much is it 💪 ... in a nutshell! 🥜🐚

 ## Features 🎉